LlucPuigCodina/tests-of-correct-specification-of-conditional-densities/README.md

 -   `l`: Bootstrap block length.
 Default is set to
     \[*P*<sup>1/3</sup>\], where \[ ⋅ \] denotes the floor operator, as
     in all Pannels, except G, of Table 3 in Rossi and Sekhposyan (2019).
+    Boostrap block length must be a positive integer.
+Specifying the boostrap block length is unecessary for one-step-ahead forecasts.
 Although there is no guidance on how to choose `l`, results seem to be robust to alternative lengths.
-Boostrap block length must be numeric and larger than 1.
-Specifying the boostrap block length is unecessary for one-step-ahead forecasts.

 ### Output